NREL/resstock/docs/read_the_docs/source/upgrade_scenario_config.rst

 Option <#> Cost <#> Multiplier
 ==============================

 The cost above is multiplied by this value, which is a function of the building.
-Since there can be multiple costs, this permits both fixed and variable costs for upgrades that depend on the properties of the baseline house.
+Since there can be multiple costs (currently 2), this permits both fixed and variable costs for upgrades that depend on the properties of the baseline house.

    - Fixed (1)
    - Conditioned Floor Area (ft^2)